ppervoy/MailListDiff/README.md

 MailListDiff
 ============
-You sent a Holiday postcards, but don't remember whom and case-by-case search takes too much time?
+You sent a Holiday postcards, but don't remember whom.
+Case-by-case search takes too much time?
 A simple, but powerfull, CLI utility gives you a list of unused e-mail address in one list from another.

 ##Prerequisites
 To use this tool you should have following ruby gems installed: